marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 b) Task not active
 -------------------

+As an experimenter you can set the task inactive or active at any time in the control panel.
+If the task is inactive, new participants cannot enter and receive the following message:

 .. warning:: This HIT is currently offline.
 You cannot participate at this time.

+Participants who are already in the game can complete the game.

 c) Double login
 ----------------

+LIONESS experiments record the IP addresses in an anyonimized way to protect personal data.
+With the anyonimized IP addresses it can be checked if two participants log in from the same IP address.
+The actual IP address cannot be retrieved.

+If a second participant tries to log in from the same IP address, he or she receives the following message and cannot enter.

 .. warning:: According to our records, your device has already been connected to the server during this session.
 Participants are only allowed to enter a session once.
 Thank you for your understanding.

+The IP address is **deactivated** whent the test mode is on.

+.. note:: If you think that your participants may use the same IP address you may switch to test mode.
+Otherwise they cannot enter.
+This may happen if e.g. all participants play in the same network.

 d) Session full
 ----------------

+In the paramters the total number of players can be specified.
+If enough players entered the game, further participants cannot enter anymore and receive the message:

 .. warning:: We have sufficient participants for this HIT.
 Unfortunately, you cannot participate at this time.
 Thank you for your understanding.

+If you increase the total number of players during the experiment, more participants are allowed to enter.

+.. note:: The number of participants are counted at the beginning of the experiment.
+It also includes participants who started the game but dropped out according to reasons f), g), i), j) and k).
+This means you should choose a number that is larger than the acutal number of participants that you need.

 e) Not registered
 -------------------